pspaul/iliChrome/README.md

-# Ilias-Anti-Deadline Extension for Chrome
+# ILIAS-Anti-Deadline Extension for Chrome

-Here's the source code for a Chrome-Extension that helps you uploading your homework AFTER the deadline.
+Here's the source code for a Chrome-Extension that helps you uploading your homework after the deadline.

 ## Download: